 Check the exterior of your home, including porches and fences, for flaking or deteriorating lead-based paint that may contaminate soil in your yard or be tracked into your house.
 To avoid tracking contaminated soil into your house, put doormats outside and inside all entryways.
 If you know or believe there is lead in the soil around your building, remove your shoes before entering.

 To reduce exposure to lead, after playing or working outdoors, EPA recommends that children and adults leave their shoes at the door or use door mats, and wash their hands.
-To keep children from playing in soil near your home, plant bushes and/or grass close to the house.
+To keep children from playing in soil near your home, plant bushes and/or grass in yards to reduce the lead exposure risk.

 Also, older playground equipment can still contain old lead-based paint, and artificial turf and playground surfaces made from shredded rubber can contain lead.
 Take precautions to ensure young children do not eat shredded rubber, or put their hands in their mouth before washing them.